Today I’m sharing how to make blackout curtains.

 Measure Out the Fabric

-Start by measuring and cutting the fabric for the panels.
+Start by measuring and cutting the curtain fabrics for the panels.
 If you’re working with an 8 foot tall room, you’re going to want your panels to be 100 inches tall.
 You need to add 10 inches to that to account for hems.
 But keep in mind, your length is going to depend on how high your curtain rod is hung.

 We didn’t cut the width of the yellow fabric, leaving the 55 inches intact.